 He founded the Mobile Turkey Unit in 1999 and in his last years was volunteering at the Eagles Aerie.

 In his spare time, Tommy owned and operated Tommy’s Gyros at Bayview.
 He worked at the fairgrounds cooking each year and at the Highland Games at Greenbank Farm selling food.

 He was joined by his wife of 30 years, Irma Arhontas, plus co-workers and friends in starting the Mobile Turkey Unit.
 For the first several years, the cooking was done in the South Whidbey School District Bus Barn kitchen and employee lounge, then at the Eagles Aerie restaurant off of Highway 525.
-For the past several years it has been hosted in the kitchen and multipurpose room at St. Hubert Roman Catholic Church and Langley United Methodist Church, both in Langley as well as the South Whidbey School District.
+For the past several years it has been hosted in the kitchens at St. Hubert Roman Catholic Church and Langley United Methodist Church, both in Langley as well as the South Whidbey School District.

 Though Tommy is missed, we are proud to carry on the Mobile Turkey Unit as a living tribute to its founder.